-Base Salaries:
+Base Salaries

 Base salaries are used to compensate the executive for services rendered during the year.
 Generally, we believe that executive base salaries should account for a relatively modest portion of each individual's total compensation package.
 Because we start our process with determining an appropriate level of total compensation, we do not target base salaries to any specific level.
-We did, however, use information in the NAREIT Survey and the reports prepared by Mercer as a guide to confirm that the base salaries are within market parameters.
+We did, however, use information in the NAREIT Survey and the reports prepared by Mercer as a guide to confirm that the base salaries for our named executive officers are within market parameters.
 Base salaries are reviewed annually at the beginning of each calendar year, and are adjusted from time to time to realign salaries with market levels and to take into account individual responsibilities, performance and experience.
-Base salaries for each of Mr. Wood, Ms. Becker, Mr. Berkes and Mr. Blocher were increased to \$850,000, \$400,000, \$375,000 and \$300,000, respectively for 2010.
-The base salary increases for Mr. Wood, Ms. Becker and Mr. Berkes were the first base salary increases they had received since 2007.
-The Committee determined that these base salary increases were warranted based on both company and individual performance and appropriately reflected market conditions for these individuals.
-The increase in base salary for Ms. Becker also reflected her promotion in 2010 to Chief Operating Officer of the Trust.
+The base salary for Mr. Wood in 2011 was unchanged from his 2010 base salary.
+The base salaries for Ms. Becker and Mr. Blocher were increased 6% and 8%, respectively, to reflect the market for their positions and the continued growth of both individuals in their positions.